UNC-Libraries/SCTS-Documentation/Additions.md

 Other parts of the finding aid may or may not require updates.

-Title <link>: Sometimes you will change a title from something narrow like Roslyn P. Holdzkom Diaries, to Roslyn P. Holdzkom Papers because the addition included other formats besides diaries.
+[Title and Date](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Descriptive%20Elements.md#title-and-date): Sometimes you will change a title from something narrow like Roslyn P. Holdzkom Diaries, to Roslyn P. Holdzkom Papers because the addition included other formats besides diaries.

-Collection dates <link>: Don’t miss any of the 3 collection level places to update this information.
+Don’t miss any of the 3 collection level places to edit date information.

-Extent <link>: This will almost certainly change.
+[Extent](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Descriptive%20Elements.md#extent): This will almost certainly change.

-Abstract <link>: You may or may not need to edit this.
+[Abstract and Collection Overview](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Descriptive%20Elements.md#scope-and-content-note-and-abstract): You may or may not need to edit this.
 If nothing else, check to be sure racial and ethnic identity have been updated.
 If you are adding identity information, be sure to add the identity statement <link> to the <processinfo>.

-Acquisition <link>: Information should be updated to include the donor, date, and accession information.

-Collection overview <link>: This will change, even if the abstract does not.
+Collection overview: This will change, even if the abstract does not.
 Typically you will add a sentence or two that begins with “The Addition of May 2020 consists of ….”
 You can use the same description in the series description.

+[Acquisition](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Descriptive%20Elements.md#acquisition): Information should be updated to include the donor, date, and accession information.

 If you have a separately maintained addition that has been appended to the end with little description, it’s good practice to warn researchers in the collection overview that they will need to look in the collection's additions to find all the materials of interest.
 Example: Additions received after 1979 have not been integrated into the original deposit.
 Researchers should always check additions to be sure they have identified all files of interest to them.